 Go to the folder: menu.
 Install the fonts you use by dragging them into Font Book.

 Now we want to make sure that all the apps look perfect.
 Start by checking the list of apps you use regularly.
-Photoshop and similar softwares sometimes use their own custom fonts for their custom UI elements.
-If you spot any mistakes, chance is the custom fonts they use are unavailable.1
+Photoshop and similar software sometimes use their own custom fonts for their custom UI elements.
+If you spot any mistakes, the chance is the custom fonts they use are unavailable.1

 Fonts (Removed) folder along with the fonts inside it after you’ve checked all the apps — you need to log out first if you want to empty the trash.
-If you want to play safe, you can archive the folder and keep it in for few months so you can restore them whenever you discover problem with some of the apps.
+If you want to play safe, you can archive the folder and keep it in for few months so you can restore them whenever you discover problems with some of the apps.